 Making your big decision a little easier

-We'll help you choose the mortgage that's right for you, and guide you through the whole process, right up until you move in.
+This guide is intended to help you choose the mortgage that's right for you and guide you through the whole process, right up until you move in.

 Included in this guide...